 But on the eve of trial Ralph, Williams and Khan indicated they would enter guilty pleas.

-Ralph was sent to prison for nine years and four months on two representative charges for supplying a Class A drug and money laundering.
+Ralph was sent to prison for eight years and five months on two representative charges for supplying a Class A drug and money laundering.
 He will be deported once he has served his sentence.

 Williams was sentenced on a representative charge of money laundering to 12 months' home detention.
 He was discharged on the other charges he faced, including one charge of participating in an organised criminal group.

 Khan will spend 11 months on home detention for his money laundering.